Managed Service Provider Metrics You Should Be Monitoring

 Companies often turn to MSPs in an effort to achieve a level of support they could not reach on their own.
 Such support may be needed to realize marginal yet impactful improvements in uptime for mission-critical business services – such as customer support contact centers – or to address major operational issues with such services.
 Either way, customers and MSPs should work together to establish service improvement metrics that can be used to gauge the success of a managed services engagement.
 For example, the customer and MSP could track the availability of the business services under management to determine if it improves during the course of the engagement.

-Managed Services Performance Metrics
+Advanced Managed Services Performance Metrics

 Mean Time to Notify (MTTN)

 Most companies prefer to be in the know when something is awry within their network.
 Mean time to notify (MTTN) represents the average amount of time that passes before a service outage or incident is reported to the customer by an MSP.
 MTTN is one metric that is best when lower rather than higher.

 Most MSPs should provide an option for customers to set an MTTN objective that aligns with their business needs.
 The MSP’s historical MTTN data should indicate whether they can achieve that objective.

 Mean time to repair (MTTR) represents the average time it takes for an MSP to repair (or “resolve”) an incident.
 It is perhaps the most commonplace of all the IT support metrics.
 Like its counterpart MTTN, MTTR is another metric that is best when lower.

 Extended technical outages can cause serious loss of revenue for companies and affect their service delivery capabilities.
 MSPs that are able to quickly resolve high-priority incidents are key to the well-being of their customers’ operations.